filecoin-project/specs/src/libraries/drand/_index.md

 - `Signature`           -- the threshold BLS signature on the previous signature value `Previous` and the current round number `round`.
 - `PreviousSignature`   -- the threshold BLS signature from the previous drand round.
-- `Randomness`          --  the SHA256 hash of `Signature`, to be used as the random value for this round.
 - `Round`               -- the index of Randomness in the sequence of all random values produced by this drand network.

 Specifically, the message signed is the concatenation of the round number treated as a uint64 and the previous signature.
-At the moment, drand uses BLS signatures on the BN256 curves and the signature is made over G1.
+At the moment, drand uses BLS signatures on the BLS12-381 curve with the latest v7 RFC of hash-to-curve and the signature is made over G1 (for more see the [drand spec](https://github.com/drand/drand/blob/master/docs/SPECS.md#cryptographic-specification)).

 ### Polling the drand network

-Filecoin nodes can make use of [drand endpoints](https://github.com/drand/drand/blob/master/core/client_public.go) in working with a drand beacon.
+Filecoin nodes can make use of [drand endpoints](https://github.com/drand/drand/blob/master/client/client.go) in working with a drand beacon.

-To start, a Filecoin node must store a set of drand peer servers it will connect to to poll for values and the shared public key it expects them to have (TODO: explain how this list/key is obtained in below section).
-Polling is done using gRPCs (and protobufs).
+To start, a node must store a set of drand peer servers it will connect to to poll for values and the shared public key it expects them to have.
+In the case, of Filecoin, the node will be polling "relay nodes" rather than drand nodes directly.
+Simply put, the drand network will not be directly accessible by consumers, rather, highly-available relays will be set up to serve drand values over HTTP or gossipsub.
+See below section for more on the drand network configuration.

 On initialization, the Filecoin node can call the `Group` endpoint in order to obtain the beacon's [group file](https://github.com/drand/drand/blob/57a6056a24d4ebaa27a44852636807364624b9fc/key/group.go).
-Using this, the Filecoin node should:
+The client (node) should then have the hash of the group file (or the full file itself if it already has it) cached to verify the group it receives corresponds to the expected one.
+It should also cache:

 - cache the beacon's `Period`                           -- the period of time between each drand randomness generation
 - cache the beacon's `GenesisTime`                      -- at which the first round in the drand randomness chain is created